torvalds/linux/Documentation/PCI/msi-howto.rst

 Some bridges allow you to enable MSIs by changing some bits in their PCI configuration space (especially the Hypertransport chipsets such as the nVidia nForce and Serverworks HT2000).
-As with host chipsets, Linux mostly knows about them and automatically enables MSIs if it can.
+As with host chipsets, GNU/Linux mostly knows about them and automatically enables MSIs if it can.
-If you have a bridge unknown to Linux, you can enable MSIs in configuration space using whatever method you know works, then enable MSIs on that bridge by doing::
+If you have a bridge unknown to GNU/Linux, you can enable MSIs in configuration space using whatever method you know works, then enable MSIs on that bridge by doing::